 - An employee must be notified at least 30 to 90 days before the beginning of the plan year.
 This must be satisfied in order that the plan can become available for the company.
 The notification must contain Safe Harbor provisions that will be in place with the vesting schedule.
 These provisions will outline contributions and the conditions when withdrawing from the different types of plans.

 - Eligibility begins at 21 years or older and/or having up to 1,000 hours of labor.
-Starting since the date the employer got to hire the individual.
+Starting from the date the employer got to hire the individual.

 Benefits of a Safe Harbor plan

 Entering a plan can be very beneficial for both the employer and employee.
 These plans can become convenient over time due to the features available to help employees save for their retirement.
 Furthermore, these benefits are tax deductible and can be obtained from contributions to the plan.

 A huge benefit for the employer or owner when incorporating this plan into their business is that it automatically satisfies some of the nondiscrimination testing, including the Actual Deferral Percentage (ADP), and Actual Contribution Percentage (ACP) from the High-Compensated Employees (HCEs) with the others that form part of the business which are the non-highly compensated employees (NHCEs).
 The Safe Harbor plan can ease the administration of the business and can also have the use as a tax deductible for the employer.
 Overall the strengths of this type of plan will be salary deferrals from employees that have high compensations.
 Employers who need to make or already made contributions end up having more deductions and fewer hassles with the IRS.